FernandoBasso/ReadTheDocs-Dev-How-To/docs/docker/docker-networking-examples.md

 ![Docker Network Example 1](/staticassets/docker-hostname-ex-1.png)

-Observe how our containers are using the host names we provided, besides IP address and other related stuff.
+Observe how our containers are using the hostnames we provided, besides IP address and other related stuff.

-Finally, let's try to ping one another by the custom host name:
+Finally, let's try to ping one another by the custom hostname:

 ```text
 $ docker exec serv_1 ping -c 1 serv_2